silverbulletmd/silverbullet/website/Install/Deno Deploy.md

 > **warning** Experimental
 > This setup is not battle-tested, use it at your own risk

 You can deploy SilverBullet to [Deno Deploy](https://deno.com/deploy) for free, and store space content in [Deno KV](https://deno.com/kv).
+This is a convenient option to deploy SilverBullet in the cloud, without having to run or pay for a server.

 # Steps
 Sign up for a (free) [Deno Deploy account](https://dash.deno.com/projects) and “Create an empty project” there.